 The best is to use the typical very small natto soybeans.
 Soak the soybeans for 12 hours (up to 24 hours longer in colder climates) in 3 liters water.
 Drain the beans and place them in a large pot.
 Fill with water and boil for 8 hours or until the soybeans are soft.
 Alternatively you can cook (or even better steam) the soybeans in a pressure cooker during 45 minutes at max. pressure.

 Quickly drain the cooked beans and place the moist and steaming beans in a sterilized pot.
 When the beans are still very hot (around 80°C) add 1 g natto starter (about 1/4 teaspoon) and stir very well with a clean spoon.
 Adding the natto starter while the beans are still very hot is important because the heat chock will germinate the bacillus spores and at the same time unwanted bacteria are killed.
 Put a layer of soybeans in the glass containers.
 Allow the temperature to drop to about 40°C (104 °F), place the sterilized cheese cloth over the containers and place the lid over the cheese cloth.
-Place the containers in the incubator or oven set at 40°C during 8 to 12 hours.
+Place the containers in the incubator or oven set at 40°C during 16 to 24 hours.
 After this period the beans should be covered with bacillus bacteria (long threads are visible if you stir the beans with a stick) and the typical natto taste should be noticeable.
-You can incubate the natto a bit longer if you prefer a stronger taste and aroma.
+If you don't like the strong natto taste, you can stop the fermentation after 12 hours.
+Then there will be enough strings but the vitamin K2 level will be too low.
+Increasing the fermentation time from 12 to 18 hours will result in 5x more vitamin K2!

 When the natto is finished it should be stored in the refrigerator.
 You can eat the natto immediately but the quality will improve if you store it in the refrigerator for a few days.